Resistance and Impedance Measurements

-Cells or particles are dispersed in a liquid, typically an electrolyte, such as phosphate-buffered saline (PBS), and forced through a microfluidic channel with two pairs of planar electrodes patterned at the top and bottom.
+Electrical impedance spectroscopy (external page EIS) is a technique for measuring the dielectric properties of a material of interest in dependence of the applied frequency.
+The method is used in the biological domain to characterize cells and tissues.
+The dielectric properties reveal information about cell size, membrane resistance, membrane capacitance and cytoplasmic conductivity.
+To conduct measurements, cells or particles are typically dispersed in an electrolyte, such as phosphate-buffered saline (PBS), and forced through a microfluidic channel with two pairs of planar electrodes patterned at the top and bottom.
 An AC voltage is applied to the electrodes, and the current change upon passage of a particle is measured differentially.

 Enlarged view: Impedance Signal Generation